 But already things aren’t going as planned.
 While God is giving Moses laws for the people, the people start worshiping a golden calf … not cool.
 Moses pleads with God on Israel’s behalf, and the nation is given another go at keeping God’s commands.

-The book of Exodus ends with the glory of the LORD filling the tabernacle: God is now dwelling among His chosen people, Israel.
-The book of Leviticus goes on to document the laws God gives His people at Mount Sinai.
+And so Israel builds the tabernacle: a holy tent.
+The book of Exodus ends with the glory of the LORD filling the tabernacle.
+God is now dwelling among His chosen people, Israel.
+However, now there’s another problem: how will the people live in the presence of such a holy and powerful being?

 Who wrote Exodus?